Home education

 - Register for home education

-To register as a home educator, you must:
+To register, you must:

-- live in Western Australia
+- live in Western Australia with a current WA residential address

-Home educated students can choose to participate in the following education programs:
+Home-educated students can choose to participate in the following education programs:

 - National Assessment Program Literacy and Numeracy (NAPLAN) – Assesses student achievement in literacy and numeracy.
 All students in Years 3, 5, 7 and 9 in schools across Australia do the same tests on the same days during May.